Threats to koalas

 Threats to Koalas

-The koala is now under threat, making it a sentinel animal for forest-dwelling species in this country.
-Basically, if the koala is wiped out, whatever (and whoever) is responsible for its eventual extinction will also precipitate the demise of other fauna and flora.
+Due to habitat loss, the koala is now under threat, making it a sentinel animal for forest-dwelling species in this country.
+If the koala is wiped out, this will precipitate the demise of other fauna and flora.
 Australia holds the shameful title of having the greatest number of extinctions of mammals in the world.

 Disease